-If there is enough evidence proving that shared parental responsibility would endanger the child in any physical, emotional, or psychological level, then the court will grant sole parental responsibility to one parent over another.
-However, Florida courts do not have preference over the mother or the father taking parental responsibility of their child.
+If there is enough evidence proving that shared parental responsibility would endanger the child on any physical, emotional or psychological level, then the court will grant sole parental responsibility to one parent over another.
+However, Florida courts do not have a preference for the mother or the father taking parental responsibility of their child.
 If the court sees them both to be fitting parents, equal, shared parental responsibility will be granted.

 Discuss Your Case With An Attorney Who Listens And Cares